SmalkiGroove/heroes-expansion/doc/HEROES.md

 Rune Artist - Runemage

 • Chances of success with Fine Rune feat are increased by 20% + 1% per hero level (base is 30%).
-• For every known Runic Spell, the hero gains +1 permanent Spellpower, and generates each week some Gems and Crystals.
+• Learn a new Runic spell each week, and for every Runic spell learnt, the hero gains +1 permanent Spellpower and learns a spell of the same tier (updates at the start of each day).
 • Starts with artifact Rune of Flame.

 Starting Skills